noelmaurice/py_django_genesis_server/README.md

 > python manage.py test

-## Main web service uvicorn script file
+## Import API library and use it in a simple python script file

-> mainScriptWS.py
+> See the project documentation